top of page

 Because it doesn’t always look like abuse.

-And because it’s been widely normalized.
+And because it’s been widely normalized as "dysfunctional".

 It rarely starts with cruelty.